US Acadia, bought the Priory Group for 1.28 bn this year and now owns half of all mental services in England..

 Among the recurring problems highlighted in the coroners’ “prevention of future death notices” are a failure adequately to monitor patients at risk of self-harm, failures in training and inadequate record keeping.

-Winterbourne has only resulted in the closure of Public mental inpatients increasing private provision.
+Winterbourne abuse has merely resulted in the closure of Public NHS mental inpatients increasing private provision.

 Acadia was backed by Advent International, one of the largest private equity investors, controlling €26 billion.